Here's some frequently asked questions & responses

-Currently, GroupThinq data is neatly summarized for controllers to copy and paste into your accounting system, but we are working on interfacing with several accounting platforms starting with Quick Books Online (QBO) in the winter of 2018.
+Currently, GroupThinq data is neatly summarized for controllers to copy and paste into your accounting system, but we are working on interfacing with several accounting platforms starting with Quick Books Online (QBO) in 2018.
 Then you'll be able to import directly into your accounting system.

 Project financial information, invoices, clients, and company analytics are sensitive and you want to control access to this data.
 GroupThinq allows you to control the permissions of groups based on their role in the company.
 Owners can have full access, managers more limited access, etc. You control who can access specific data in GroupThinq based on their role in the organization.
 Each staff member has a role, and each role has different permissions in GroupThinq.

-Yes, simply go to your settings (located in the top right corner) and set what type of GroupThinq messages you want sent to your email.
+Yes, simply go to your Settings (located in the top right corner) and set what type of GroupThinq notifications you want sent to your email.